 And, if you have them, serve the fried rice in cute little take-out containers.
 Always adorable, if you ask me!

 Once you make homemade fried rice, there’s no going back to take-out.
-For reals!

 Why We Love Pineapple Shrimp Fried Rice